d0iasm/rvemu-for-book/README.md

-# rvemu-simple
+# rvemu-for-book
-Simple version of [rvemu](https://github.com/d0iasm/rvemu), RISC-V emulator, in Rust.
+Reference implementation of [the book](https://book.rvemu.app/), *Writing a RISC-V Emulator from Scratch in 10 Steps*.

-This is the reference implementation of [the book](https://book.rvemu.app/), Writing a RISC-V Emulator from Scratch in 10 Days.
+This is based on original RISC-V emulator [rvemu](https://github.com/d0iasm/rvemu) in Rust.